bitzer-rto/mytest/README.md

 # ABC Protocol Example

 This repository provides a simple client and server implementation using mbedTLS that demonstrates the ABC protocol.
+The program derives an AES key from a shared password using PBKDF2 and the TLS handshake randoms, transfers the client certificate encrypted with this key and pins the peer certificate fingerprint for future runs.

 ## Building